-New Jerry’s Snow Cones opens
+New Jerry’s Sno Cones opens

-MEMPHIS, Tenn. —Despite the heat, families gathered to welcome Jerry’s Snow Cones’ new location on Bonnie Lane in Cordova.
+MEMPHIS, Tenn. —Despite the heat, families gathered to welcome Jerry’s Sno Cones’ new location on Bonnie Lane in Cordova.

-Current owner, David Acklin, said he is proud to be opening another one of their “family oriented” snow cone shacks.
+Current owner David Acklin said he is proud to be opening another one of their “family-oriented” snow cone shacks.

 “My biggest hope is that people come, families come and have a good time,” Acklin said.

-Which is what Germain Lewis and his son Kolby plan to do now that they live within walking distance from the shack.
+That’s what Germain Lewis and his son Kolby plan to do, now that they live within walking distance from the shack.

 “It’s a great place to sit down and eat with your friends and eat snow cones,” Kolby said.

-The opening of the new location is within a week of Jerry’s Snow Cones 50th anniversary of their original location on Wells Station in Berclair.
+The opening of the new location is within a week of Jerry’s Sno Cones 50th anniversary of their original location on Wells Station in Berclair.

 Acklin said he hopes the visitors will, “Enjoy it, slow down a little bit, put their cell phone up and write on a the new ‘Before I die’ wall.”